Season's Greetings Card

 Etching on paper

-Inscription lower center: "from Elizabeth and J.W.
+Inscribed lower center in ink: "from Elizabeth and J.W.
 Winkler"

 This item is not on view